7shi/dante-la-el/Inferno/MT/compare-en.md

 And behold, almost at the beginning of the slope,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">31</td><td>
-And behold, almost at the beginning of the ascent,
+And behold, almost at the beginning of the slope,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">31</td><td>
 And behold, almost at the beginning of the slope,